For characters who debuted in Star Trek: The Original Series, see Characters.Star Trek The Original Series

 - Big Bad: He fills the role of the film's main bad guy, but he's really part of a Big Bad Ensemble including Admiral Cartwright, Colonel West and the Romulan Ambassador.

 - Chewing the Scenery: It's not enough that he's already a Large Ham.
-When reciting William Shakespeare he proceeds to shout it at the top of his lungs and spin in his captain's chair.
+When reciting William Shakespeare he proceeds to shout it at the top of his lungs and spin in his captain's chair."CRY HAVOC!
+And let slip the dogs of war!"

 - Cultured Warrior

 - Evil Counterpart: A bald starship officer who quotes Shakespeare?
-Never head that one before.
+Never heard that one before.

 - Eyepatch of Power: Bolted onto his skull, no less.